PalisadoesFoundation/talawa-api/configuration.md

 NB: You may have username and password for local instance too, in that case set the username ans password in env file.

+NB: If your local mongodbb required auth set the LOCAL_DB_REQUIRES_AUTH var to true and ensure the MONGO_PASSWORD and MONGO_USER vars are set

 ### Hosted Instance

 You can also use the hosted instance of mongodb using atlas by